Board Of Directors

 As the son of a master electrician, Bryan has been immersed in the construction industry his entire life; he grew up visiting jobsites and has never stopped.
 Since joining DPR Construction, Bryan has brought more than 20 years of deep commercial and higher education expertise to his projects and teams.
 A veteran with a range of experience as a field engineer, estimator, developer, manager, and builder, Bryan combines his technical, business, and management skills to provide customers with strong leadership in his role as the business unit leader of DPR’s Austin office.
 Passionate about growing and mentoring his teams, Bryan builds trust and authentic relationships as he empowers people to find success in their roles.
 As an adjunct professor at Texas State University, he continues to develop the next generation of builders in the project management and scheduling classes he teaches as part of the university’s construction management program.

 Earl has been practicing architecture for over 43 years; the last 22 as Design and Managing Principal of Lawrence Group, a national firm with offices in St. Louis, New York, and Austin.
 Earl founded the Lawrence Group Austin office in 1999, designing projects for Texas universities and community colleges, Central Texas municipalities, local non-profits, and varied private clients.
 He retired in 2020, and currently provides design consulting on selected projects as Principal-Emeritus.
 Earl received his degree from Clemson University, Earl started his career in New York City, where he practiced for 18 years.
 After serving as Senior Project Architect for commissions including the addition, restoration, and renovation of Frank Lloyd Wright’s Solomon R. Guggenheim Museum and the New York Public Library’s Science Industry and Business Library.
 He has previously served on AIA Austin’s Executive Committee and currently serves on the Mueller Development New Construction Commission.

-Ingrid Spencer is the executive director of AIA Austin and the Austin Foundation for Architecture, and serves as director of Creek Show, the Waller Creek Conservancy’s Creek Show installation series.
+Ingrid is the executive director of AIA Austin and the Austin Foundation for Architecture, and serves as artistic director of Creek Show, the Waterloo Greenway Conservancy’s installation series.
 A native of California, her path to the design world started in New York City, where she was managing editor of Contract magazine and Architectural Record.

 Sally Fly, Honorary AIA, Fly Foundation Founding Member